mx-psi/tfg/text/Mathematics/02-classic.md

 The circuit model provides an alternative computation model that will be useful in proving the relation between classic and quantum computation models.
 We adapt the definition from (@VollmerIntroductioncircuitcomplexity1999, chap.
 1).

 We will use the term circuit in different contexts in this document.
-In general, there is an implicit base state space (for example $\BB, \RR$, a random bit or a qubit), that can be composed with a certain product (usually the cartesian product or the tensor product).[^category]
+In general, there is an implicit base state space (for example $\BB, \RR$, a random bit or a qubit), that can be composed with a certain product (usually the Cartesian product or the tensor product).[^category]
 Both will be clear from context.

 [^category]: In its most general terms what we are essentially describing a morphism in a planar monoidal category via a string diagram (@Selingersurveygraphicallanguages2010, thm.
 3.1).